jnk0le/simple-crt/RA8D1_cursed/README.md

 ## IDAU

 RT-Thread vison board comes with all areas programmed to flat mode (all secure).
-I belive that virgin chips also come with flat mode.
+I belive that the virgin chips also come with flat mode.

 Therefore no action is required in those cases.